AUBURN TRAIL:

 To Start from Powder Mills Park in Pittsford [Northern End]; From I-490 take exit 27 to Route 96 south for 1 mile.
 Turn right on Fishers Rd and right again after 0.5 miles on Woolston Rd.
 The parking lot will be on your left after 0.8 miles, followed by the Woolston Road parking lot.

-Note; Right is the Mertensia Park parking lot.
+Note; Right is the Fawn Meadow parking lot, next to Mertensia Park.

 I've checked parts of this section.
-The wide stone-dust Auburn Trail heads northwest through the woods along a high berm crossing a stone culvert over Mud Creek.
+The wide, stone-dust Auburn Trail continues through the woods, along a high berm crossing a stone culvert over Mud Creek.
 Along the trail are old, as well as new, RR Mileage Markers.
-In Farmington S82 (Syracuse 82 miles) should be the first marker, then one every mile.
+These old RR Mileage Markers were located every mile along the railroad.
+In Farmington S82 (Syracuse 82 miles) should be the first marker.
 Informational signs located along the trail.
 Cross E Victor Rd and travel up a small berm.
-Cross Fish Creek before coming to an intersection at 3.3 miles.
+Cross Fish Creek before coming to an intersection at 2.3 miles.

-Note; Right leads to the Break of Day parking lot.
+Note; Right leads to the Break of Day Road parking lot.

-Quickly cross Brace Road and another small parking lot before traveling alongside Victor Hills East Golf Club.
+Quickly cross Brace Road and another small parking lot, before traveling alongside Victor Hills East Golf Club.
 Cross Proximity Lane before coming alongside Railroad St where you'll find the old Auburn RR Station and an old blue rail car in Victor.
 Both have been re-purposed.
 Map Board located here.
-Cross Maple St and travel alongside some RR tracks before crossing School St at 5.2 miles.
-The more open trail crosses Rawson Rd followed by Victor Mendon Rd at 6.6 miles.
+Cross Maple St and travel alongside some RR tracks before crossing School St at 4.3 miles.
+The more open trail crosses Rawson Rd, followed by Victor Mendon Rd at 5.6 miles.
 Here you'll find a Map Board.
 I've checked out this next section.
 Pass by an old RR Mileage Marker on your left reading S86 (Syracuse 86 miles).
-After traveling underneath an old RR trestle carrying the Lehigh Valley Trail you'll pass by a spur trail on your left at 7.4 miles.
+After traveling underneath an old RR trestle carrying the Lehigh Valley Trail, you'll pass by a Spur Trail on your left at 6.5 miles.
 Here you'll find a Map and informational board.

-Note; This spur trail brings you up to the Lehigh Valley Trail .
-If you head left it will bring you to the Lehigh Crossing Park parking lot after 1 mile.
+Note; This Spur Trail brings you up to the Lehigh Valley Trail .
+If you head left along this trail, it will bring you to the Lehigh Crossing Park parking lot after 1 mile.

 Cross Philips Rd where the open trail follows a power line.
 You'll pass by a trailhead on your left leading to a bridge over the creek and hiking trails.
 Scenic.
-Continuing along the trail you'll enter Fishers passing by the Railroad Street parking lot behind the Fishers Fire Dept. Map Board and informational signs located here.
-Here you'll find the second oldest RR feature in the US, an 1845 cobblestone Pumping Station (Auburn & Rochester RR) just before Route 42 at 8.5 miles.
+Continuing along the trail you'll enter Fishers, passing by the Railroad Street parking lot behind the Fishers Fire Dept. Map Board and informational signs located here.
+Here, you'll find the second oldest RR feature in the US, an 1845 cobblestone Pumping Station (Auburn & Rochester RR) just before Route 42 at 7.6 miles.
 You'll also find the 1901 Rochester & Eastern Rapid RR Shelter #16 located here.
-Cross Route 42, continuing north, you'll cross a stone arch bridge over Irondequoit Creek and travel through a tunnel underneath I-90 before crossing Fishers Rd at 9.1 miles.
-Travel along a high berm, then pass by an information kiosk before crossing an iron bridge over Irondequoit Creek.
+Cross Route 42, continuing North, you'll cross a stone arch bridge over Irondequoit Creek and travel through a tunnel underneath I-90 before crossing Fishers Rd at 8.2 miles.
+Travel along a high berm, then pass by an information kiosk, before crossing an iron bridge over Irondequoit Creek.
 Travel past a large marsh.
-Cross Probst Rd at 10 miles.
-Here the trail follows alongside Railroad Mills Rd to Woolston Rd (Route 29) ending at the Pittsford town line after 10.9 miles.
+Cross Probst Rd at 9.1 miles.
+Here the trail follows alongside Railroad Mills Rd to Woolston Rd (Route 29) ending at the Pittsford town line after 9.9 miles.

 Auburn Trail: Pittsford-Brighton Section:

-Starting from Grove Street parking lot in Pittsford; I've checked out this section.
-The narrow crushed gravel and grass Auburn Trail starts to the left of the brick storage building.
+Starting from the **Grove Street parking lot in Pittsford; I've checked out this section.
+The narrow, crushed gravel (possibly turns to stone-dust at some point) Auburn Trail/Pittsford Loop Trail starts to the left of the brick storage building.
+Heading Northwest, the Auburn Trail follows the power line corridor.
+Isolated.
+Come to an intersection at 0.2 miles.

 HH